 Figure 9-3 shows the two markets before trade.
 In each country, there is a domestic price and quantity that results from local supply and demand.
 We can measure the consumer surplus (lightly shaded area above the price, area A+B) and producer surplus (area below price and above supply, area C) in each location according to the equilibrium price and quantity.
 In China, consumer surplus is X, and producer surplus is Y+Z.

 Our assumption is that Canada has a comparative advantage in producing oilseeds and that China is less efficient as evidenced by the higher domestic price in China.
 What would happen if Canada traded oilseed on the world market?
 As you will recall from Module 5, expanding the market will lead to an increase in demand.
-We also know that Canadians cannot influence prices in the world market so the demand curve Canadian suppliers face is flat, or totally inelastic.
+We also know that Canadians cannot influence prices in the world market so the demand curve Canadian suppliers face is flat, or totally elastic.
 Figure 9-4 indicates this new demand curve as the world demand (Dw), which results in a higher world price (Pw).

 Canadian consumers are actually worse off given the new price, Pw, and reduce the quantity demanded to QD Can.
 The consumer surplus is now the much-smaller triangle above the price and below the demand curve.